David-Lzy/WWW2024/README.md

 ## Contribution Guidelines

 Contributions to the project are welcome.
-Please see `CONTRIBUTING.md` for how to contribute.
+Please see `CONTRIBUTING.md` for how to contribute (It is not open yet, you need to wait until the article is received).

 ## License